-1.3 For the new public data transmission services, each Administration should, subject to the applicable national law, fix the charges to be collected from its customers; in so doing, Administrations should make every effort to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.
+2.1.2 For public data communication services, each Administration should, subject to the applicable national law, establish the charges to be collected from its customers; in so doing, Administrations should make every effort to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.

-2 Tariff components
+2.2 Tariff components

-2.1 The tariff should normally consist of two components: the network access component and the network utilization component.
+2.2.1 The tariff should normally consist of two components: the network access component and the network utilization component.